bocchino/AppleCore/README.md

 that it conforms to its specification or otherwise does anything in particular, other than what it actually does do when you run it.

-The file Emacs/caps-lock.el is subject to the GNU General Public License, v3.
-See the Emacs directory for further details.
+The file Editors/Emacs/caps-lock.el is subject to the GNU General Public License, v3.
+See the directory Editors/Emacs for further details.

 3\.
 System Requirements
 -----------------------